awaisaziz/LLM_Text2SQL_Query/README.md

   --num_retrieve 200
 ```

-This command will, for each selected example from `dev.json`, retrieve the top-`k` similar questions (and SQL) from `test.json`, build the prompt with the selected `mode` (e.g., `cot` for chain-of-thought), generate `n` SQL candidates, execute them, and return the execution-voted SQL.
+When `--mode cot` (or `mode` in the config) is set, `text2sql/generation/sql_generator.py` orchestrates the following steps:

+1. Load `dev.json`/`tables.json` to obtain questions and schema metadata for retrieval and schema formatting.
+2. Call `text2sql/generation/rag_pipeline.py` to embed candidate questions and retrieve the top-`k` examples for each target question.
+3. Build a chain-of-thought prompt with `text2sql/prompt/prompt_builder.py`.
+4. Generate `n` SQL candidates with the configured provider (DeepSeek, ChatGPT, or OpenRouter-compatible models).
+5. Execute candidates and perform majority voting in `text2sql/generation/execution.py` to pick the final SQL string.

+The pipeline uses sentence-transformers for embeddings, scikit-learn for cosine similarity, SQLite for execution, and the configured chat provider for generation.
 Provider/model defaults come from `default_provider` and `default_model`.
-The pipeline uses sentence-transformers for embeddings, scikit-learn for cosine similarity, SQLite for execution, and the configured chat provider for generation.

 ## Evaluation